-If the watermelon police performed an autopsy on your melons they might find that they died due to capricious and irregular watering caused by either you the gardener, or by Mother Nature herself.
+If the watermelon police performed an autopsy on your melons they might find that they died due to capricious and irregular watering caused by either you the gardener or by Mother Nature herself.

-In the most common scenario your watermelons are receiving less water than they should, perhaps even borderline drought, and then the heavens open up, or you come back from vacation and smother them in the nectar of life – water.
+In the most common scenario, your watermelons are receiving less water than they should, perhaps even borderline drought, and then the heavens open up, or you come back from vacation and smother them in the nectar of life – water.

 The excessive and sudden accumulation of water is readily absorbed by the thirsty melons and they actually engorge themselves to the point where the rind can not keep up and it basically pops from internal pressure.

 If your melons pop or crack and they have not been exposed to an erratic water supply, chances are it is during a hot spell.

-Water expands under high temperatures, pressure within the watermelon can accumulate when it gets too hot causing the melons to burst.
+Water expands under high temperatures, the pressure within the watermelon can accumulate when it gets too hot causing the melons to burst.